rj7404kr/mysql-projects/README.md

 This repository contains solved SQL queries and practice projects.

 ## Contents
+* `student_marks-analyse.sql`-to find students who score more than average
 * `employee_management.sql` – Full database project with tables, joins, and queries
 * `second_highest_salary.sql` – Query to find the second highest salary